 Although the most visited mosque in Istanbul is the Blue Mosque, there is a bigger and nicer mosque.
 Suleymaniye Mosque, built for Sultan Suleiman, the most famous ruler of the Ottoman Empire, is located in the middle of the Historical Peninsula.
 Considered to be the most important work of Classical Ottoman Architecture, the mosque is 470 years old.
 You can see a magnificent view of Istanbul from the courtyard of the mosque.

-Chora Church (Kariye Museum)
+Chora Church (Kariye Mosque)

 Since the most important works of the Historic Peninsula are on the East side, the West side is generally neglected.
 However, there is a magnificent Byzantine church next to the historical land walls of Istanbul.
-The best preserved mosaics of Byzantine art can be seen in the Chora Church (Kariye Museum).
+The best preserved mosaics of Byzantine art can be seen in the Chora Church (Kariye Mosque).
 Although the oldest mosaics are in Hagia Sophia, those who form an integrity are in Chora.
 The mosaics describing the lives of Virgin Mary and Jesus Christ are marvelous.